1999–2000 Houston Rockets season: Regular season

+Aftermath

-After he already announced in the off-season that the upcoming season would be his last, Charles Barkley suffered a knee injury during an 83–73 road loss to his former team, the Philadelphia 76ers on December 8, 1999, after attempting to block a shot on 76ers' forward Tyrone Hill; the injury forced an early end to his career.
-However, Barkley would return on April 19, 2000, against the Vancouver Grizzlies, his final NBA game.
-He came off the bench and scored on a put-back, scoring his final career points, after which he received a standing ovation.
+After he already announced in the off-season that the upcoming season would be his last, Barkley suffered a knee injury during an 83–73 road loss to his former team, the Philadelphia 76ers at the First Union Center on December 8, 1999.
+Barkley attempted to block a shot on 76ers' forward Tyrone Hill, as the injury forced an early end to his career.
+However, Barkley would return on April 19, 2000, against the Vancouver Grizzlies, his final NBA game; he came off the bench and scored on a put-back, scoring his final career points, after which he received a standing ovation.
 After the game, Barkley retired, ending his 16-year NBA career.
-He averaged 14.5 points and 10.5 rebounds per game in 20 games this season.